cxMoonGlade/CSC446/readme.md

 javac Main.java && java Main
 ```

-After run the commend, the console log should output the results of both two baseline settings results for different priority methods.
+After run the command, the console log should output the results of both two baseline settings results for different priority methods.